inaka/zipper/README.md

 ## Zippers: what are they good for?

-Zippers let you traverse immutable data structures
+Zippers let you traverse immutable data structures with ease and flexibility.

 ## Usage